National Symposium on Juvenile Services

 • Complimentary access to Fitness Center

-• Complimentary access to Indoor Pool
+• Complimentary access to Outdoor Pool

 • Lodging rate available three (3) dates pre/post Symposium, based on availability